 The liberals and democrats praise these countries and say that in them there exists the opportunity for private initiative and economic and political competition.
 But this is not so.
-There are many different points of departure for the individual and if I go hunting with a bow and arrow and you have to eath your bird or hare with your bare hands then it is certain that I will eat and you, even if you have superior qualities to mine, will go hungry.
-Nor will you be able to take my arms (my capital) from me, because the herd of rich and poor are united in their intention of imposing respect for the law upon you or anyone else who would violate the sacred right of private property (which has itself arisen through the use of violence or cumning).
+There are many different points of departure for the individual and if I go hunting with a bow and arrow and you have to catch your bird or hare with your bare hands then it is certain that I will get and you, even if you have superior qualities to mine, will go hungry.
+Nor will you be able to take my arms (my capital) from me, because the herd of rich and poor are united in their intention of imposing respect for the law upon united in their intention of imposing respect for the law upon you or anyone else who would violate the sacred right of private property (which has itself arisen through the use of violence or cunning).
 If you try to do this they will kill you or throw you into prison.
 Property?
-Yes, but not the natural, egoistic, "Stirnerian" property of the individual who seizes and keeps all that his power permits him to take.
-Rather the property of the hypocrite who has snatched it without being seen and then presents it as the fruit of his labour which is guaranteed as inviolable by society and morality.
-And many slimy priests unctuously repeat that a non-existent god, who, if he existed, would be responsible for all the torments of those he had created, wills this to be so.
+Yes, but not the natural, egoistic, "Stirnerian" property of the individuel who scizes and keeps all that his power permits him to take.
+Rether the property of the hypocrite who has snatched it without being seen and then presents it as the fruit of his labour which is guaranteed as inviolable by society and morality.
+And many alimy priests unctuously repeat that a non-existent god, who, if he existed, would be responsible for all the torments of those he had created, wills this to be so.

 Freedom in the western world?
-Yes, freedom for the rich to be happy, for the poor to suffer - or to end in prison if, rather than suffer, they try to take anything from the rich.
+Yes, freedom for the rich to be happy, for the poor to suffer - or to end in prison if, rather than suffer, they try to take enything from the rich.
 A disgusting freedom!

-Then there is the communist world - a galley of slaves condemned to forced labour in which the land belongs to the State which, in theory, stands for the organized mass, but which, in practice, is identified with the demagogues, the bureaucrats, and the party leaders who hold the power.
-And the State, that Nietzsche justly called "the coldest of all monsters," compels men and women to produce, exploits them as the sole capitalist, gives them a minimum of wages, denies them the possibility of going on strike or using other means to better their lot, and puts them in concentration camps or prison if they refuse to adapt themselves to this bloodsucking system of oppression.
+Then there is the communist world - a galley of slaves condemned to forced labour in which the land belongs to the condemned to forced labour in which the lend belongs to the State which, in theory, stands for the organized mess, but which, in practice, is identified with the demagogues, the bureaucrats, and the party leaders who hold the power.
+And the State, that Nietzsche justly called "the coldest of all monsters," compels men and women to produce, exploits them as the sole capitalist, gives them a minimum of wages, denies them the possibility of going on strike or using other means to better their lot, and puts them in concentration camps or prison if they refuse to adapt themselves to this blood-sucking system of oppression. sucking system of oppression.

 In the bolshevik hell the individual has his peculiarities, his personal mode of being, crushed and all have to feel, think and act in the way that the State, the absolute master and guardian of all, decides.
 This is the product of a nightmare in which men are reduced to a phantom equality, insensible and cold, and move mechanically to the orders of their leaders in order to create a perfect world.
-This is the aberration of a lunatic science which would kill the anthropoid in order to bring forth from its skeleton a robot in which the figree Mongol of Genghis Khan - the only man surviving - will exercise tyrannical power.
+This is the aberration of a lunatic science which would kill the anthropoid in order to bring forth from its skeleton a robot in which the figrce Mongol of Genghis Khan - the only zen surviving - will exercise tyrannical power.
 Thus the slow treachery of a lucid madness tends towards the creation of a stupid uniformity, a heavy greyness, over which shine, like far-off, bloodshot suns, the hateful faces of Marx, Lenin, Stalin and Mao.